BBQ Essentials at the Firehouse Pantry

 1 Tbls. seasoned salt

-1 tsp. liquid smoke (see Notes, below)
+1 tsp. liquid smoke OR 1/2 tsp. hickory smoke powder (see Notes, below)

 salt and pepper - to taste

--Place ribs in a large pot, cover with salted water, and bring to a boil over medium-high heat; reduce heat to low and simmer for 1 hour, or until meat is tender, but not falling off the bone; drain and place ribs in a sealable dish; set aside.
+Place ribs in a large pot, cover with salted water, and bring to a boil over medium-high heat; reduce heat to low and simmer for 1 hour, or until meat is tender, but not falling off the bone; drain and place ribs in a sealable dish; set aside.

 -In a saucepan over medium-high heat, sauté the onion and garlic in butter until the onion is tender, about 3 minutes; remove from heat and pour into a blender.